-From personal use I have found the Massage gun great if you have tightness in one area.
+From personal use, I have found massage guns great if you have tightness in one area.
 You can also quickly use lots of areas for 2-3 mins to help you feel a difference.
-I have personally used OPOVE Massage Gun which comes with lots of different massage heads to use.
-There is also other popular options such as Threagun and Physion you can see on Amazon.
+I have personally used the OPOVE Massage Gun and Pulseroll Mini Massage Gun which both come with lots of different massage heads to use.
+There are also other popular options such as Threagun you can see on Amazon.

 Getting a massage even once a week will really be able to help aid and prevent injuries, while also helping you continue performing.
 A massage can also help by giving you a mental boost releasing “feel good” endorphins.

 This is a brilliant option if you have the budget to do so!

 8. Ice bath

 For the average person, this can be quite a nuisance to do, but if you are really serious about your muscle recovery this can be one of the most effective ways to help your muscles recover quickly after a hard session.

 Ice baths help by reducing inflammation and increasing the way blood and other fluids like lactic acid flow through the body.
 Basically, when your muscles sit in cold water, the blood vessels compress and then once they get out they open up again.
 This helps to remove metabolic waste in the muscles that cause them fatigue and weakness.
 (Read Men’s Health)

 Nutrition is a key component to any athlete dedicated to their craft and having a good nutritional diet plan is just as key to your recovery as it is to your performance.
 In an article by Healthline they state you should consider having protein, carbs and fats to help speed up the recovery depending on your body type and physical activity.